Luigi Mangione: Public image

-Regarded as one of the "most polarizing figures in American pop culture" by The Guardian, public opinion on Mangione has been mixed.
+Regarded as one of the "most polarizing figures in American pop culture" by The Guardian, public opinion on Mangione has been mixed and split along generational lines.
 A December 2024 Economist/YouGov poll found that 43% of American citizens held an unfavorable view of Mangione, while 21% viewed him favorably.
 Support for him was notably higher among citizens aged 18–29 and those identifying as very liberal, while older and more conservative individuals tended to view him unfavorably.
 Similarly, a December 2024 online poll by the Center for Strategic Politics found that 61% of respondents had a negative perception of Mangione, while 19% held a positive view.
 They found that opinions on him vary "dramatically" by age, with younger respondents expressing more favorable views than those over 45 and viewing Mangione "far more favorably" than Thompson and UnitedHealthcare.

-Mangione has been the subject of multiple documentaries, TV shows, news specials, and a satirical comedy musical.
-In September 2025, Ryan Murphy, creator of the Netflix true crime anthology, Monster, expressed interest in creating a season of the show based on Mangione.
+The Mangione case has also been said to have inspired further acts of violence committed in his name.
+Prosecutors alleged that the man accused of starting the Palisades Fire in January 2025 was fascinated with Mangione and searched for Mangione-related news after Thompson's death using terms such as "free Luigi Mangione" and "lets take down all the billionaires".
+A warehouse in Los Angeles was allegedly set on fire in April 2026, causing more than $600 million in damage; authorities said the alleged perpetrator was "motivated by anti-capitalism sentiment" and likened himself to Mangione.